vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor.md

 of the above ways.
 The TLS certificate to present to the client is selected dynamically for each request using Server Name Indication (SNI):
-- When incoming requests use SNI to specify a hostname, and that hostname matches the hostname of a FederationDomain, and that FederationDomain specifies `spec.tls.secretName`, then the TLS certificate from the `spec.tls.secretName` Secret will be used.
+- When incoming requests use SNI to specify a hostname, and that hostname matches the hostname of a FederationDomain's `spec.issuer` (case-insensitive hostname matching), and that FederationDomain specifies `spec.tls.secretName`, then the TLS certificate from the `spec.tls.secretName` Secret will be used.
 - Any other request will use the default TLS certificate, if it is specified.
 This includes any request to a host which is an IP address, because SNI does not work for IP addresses.
-If the default TLS certificate is not specified, then these requests will fail TLS certificate verification.
+If the default TLS certificate is not specified, then these requests will fail TLS certificate verification and your end users will see the error message `pinniped supervisor has invalid TLS serving certificate configuration`.

+Your ingress software may require special configuration to enable the inclusion of the SNI information from the original request into the requests that it makes to the Supervisor.
+Please refer the documentation for your ingress solution for details.

 It is recommended that you have a DNS entry for your load balancer or Ingress, and that you configure the OIDC provider's `issuer` using that DNS hostname, and that the TLS certificate for that provider also